jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

     });
 ```

-The [[Jii.sql.ActiveRecord.link()]] method requires you to specify the relation name and the target Active Record
+The [[Jii.data.ActiveRecord.link()]] method requires you to specify the relation name and the target Active Record
 instance that the relationship should be established with.
 The method will modify the values of the attributes that
 link two Active Record instances and save them to the database.
 In the above example, it will set the `customer_id`
 attribute of the `app.models.Order` instance to be the value of the `id` attribute of the `app.models.Customer` instance and then save it